KiraDiShira/Cracking/PriorityQueues/Readme.md

 the total running time of the extract max as well as the sift down procedures is `O(tree height)`.

+### Change priority

+Change the priority and let the changed element sift up or down depending on whether its priority decreased or increased.

+Running time: `O(tree height)`.

+### Remove

+Change the priority of the element to `+Inf`, let it sift up, and then extract maximum.

+Running time: `O(tree height)`.

 ```c#

 using System;